Hypercontext/linkifyjs/docs/linkify-element.md

 title: linkify-element · Documentation
 ---

-Interface for replacing links within native DOM elements with anchor tags.
+`linkify-element` is an interface for replacing links within native DOM elements with anchor tags.
 Note that `linkify-element` is included with `linkify-jquery`, so you do not have to install it if you are using `linkify-jquery`.

 #### Jump to